 Best time to visit The Netherlands

-Netherlands is a year long destination but the best time to visit is during Spring (April-June) and Summer (July-September).
+The Netherlands is a year-long destination and the best time to visit is during Spring (April-June) and Summer (July-September).

 The Netherlands, is a perfect wonderland with a mix of Centuries-Old Canals, Unique Dutch Brick houses, World-class Museums and Breathtaking Landscapes.
 Famous for its Tulip Gardens, Bicycles and Windmills, The Netherlands is home to some wonderful Cities, Monuments and Experiences.

-Take a walk along the Amsterdam Canals, enjoy a Boat cruise, get a taste of the local Cheese, or explore one of many historic cities.
-The vibrancy and history will keep you busy for weeks.
+Walk along the Amsterdam or Utrecht Canals, enjoy a Boat ride in a rural landscape, get a taste of the local Cheese, or explore one of many historic cities.
+The vibrancy and history of this country will keep you busy for weeks.

-The capital and the most populated city in The Netherlands, Amsterdam oﬀers the perfect blend of Old World charm and a Modern city vibe.
+The capital city of The Netherlands, Amsterdam oﬀers the perfect blend of Old World charm and a modern city vibe.
 A historic city, dating back to the 12th Century, Amsterdam is one of Europe’s iconic city since The Dutch Golden Age.
-The city is one of the hip capital of Europe, with several Restaurants and Brown cafes.
-The city is also an ideal getaway for families with kids.

 Amsterdam is home to over 100 canals including the Herengracht, Keizersgracht, and Prinsengracht.
 Negenstraatje (9 streets) is a picturesque part of Amsterdam, full of boutique shops and cafes.
 Visit the World-class museums including the Rijks Museum, Van Gogh Museum, or the Anne Frank Museum or rent a bicycle and explore the city.